microsoft/WhatTheHack/xxx-DataScience_In_MicrosoftFabric/Coach/Solution-00.md

 To complete this challenge successfully, you should be able to:

 - Verify that you have a storage account with the heart.csv data in a container
+- Verify that you have a Fabric workspace where your 4 notebooks are available
 - (Optional) Verify that your Azure ML workspace has correctly deployed (if completing Challenge)